 “Understanding you can fly means taking the leap,” proclaims Lenny, “there’s nothing scarier yet satisfying then spreading your wings.”

-With his latest singles, “More” (which became an instant fan favorite) & “Heat” reaching number 7 on the UK Soul Charts, the release of his highly anticipated album, “COSMIC,” has excited the hearts of his ‘Wonders’ [the name he gave his fans] and still introducing him to more ears.
-This led to him opening for Musiq Soulchild, Case and Jon B. As well as a placement on WBLS: Circle of Sisters main stage and performing an incredible set for Philly’s, Jazz On The Ave.
-Festival, opening for Avery Wilson.
-The greatness is only beginning.
+With his latest singles, “More” (which became an instant fan favorite), “Heat” reaching number 7 on the UK Soul Charts, and “Blow Your Mind” currently playing on radio, the release of his 2018 album, “COSMIC,” has excited the hearts of his ‘Wonders’ [the name he gave his fans] and still introducing him to more hearts.
+This magic led to him opening for Musiq Soulchild, Case and Jon B. As well as, a placement on WBLS: Circle of Sisters’ main stage, performing an incredible set for Philly’s, “Jazz on The Ave Festival”, opening for Avery Wilson, and an Independent Music Award Nomination.

 The Album COSMIC is available on all digital platforms.